pomerium/pomerium/docs/partials/install-mkcert.md

 rootCA-key.pem  rootCA.pem
 ```

-The output of `mkcert -install` may vary depending on you operating system.
+The output of `mkcert -install` may vary depending on your operating system.

 [installing mkcert]: https://github.com/FiloSottile/mkcert#installation